-1. Bottle service.
 Some cruise lines offer bottle service, meaning you can have bottles of liquor delivered to your room for much less than what it would cost to buy the same amount of alcohol at the bar.
-If you’re smart enough to bring your own 12-pack of soda with you at embarkation, you can mix your own drinks in your cabin and save some money from tipping a bartender too.
+If you’re smart enough to bring your own 12-pack of soda with you at embarkation, you can mix your own drinks in your cabin and save some money from tipping a bartender, too.

-2. Beverage packages.
 Most cruise lines offer beverage packages for $50-80 per day that are all-inclusive, so you can order whatever you want and never worry about a bill.
 If fact, Carnival just expanded its beverage package to include all alcoholic drinks under $50; soda; specialty coffee, lattes, and cappuccinos; and other drinks such as juices, coconut water, gatorade, etc. Make sure to read the fine print, though, as each line differs in what its packages may offer.
-For example, on Carnival everyone in the same cabin must purchase the beverage package, whereas on Royal Caribbean and Norwegian it is sold individually.
+For example, on most lines, everyone in the same cabin that’s old enough must purchase the beverage package, while kids in that cabin must purchase a soda/nonalcoholic package.

-3. Liquor tastings.
 Check your daily cruise itinerary for when the ship hosts a liquor tasting, and be sure not to miss it.
-The hosts are always more than generous with giving you all the shots – I mean, tastings – that you request, and they never seem to mind whether or not you even end up buying a bottle (but of course you always do – and why not?
+The hosts are always more than generous with giving you all the shots – I mean, tastings – that you request, and they never seem to mind whether or not you even end up buying a bottle (but of course you usually do, and why not?
 It’s duty free!).

-6. Bring Wine Onboard.
 Don’t forget that a lot of cruise lines let you bring one bottle per person aboard.
-It’ll be a lot cheaper going to Total Wine or your local supermarket rather than paying cruise line prices.
+It’ll be a lot cheaper going to Total Wine or your local grocery store rather than paying cruise line prices.

-7. Gift Cards.
 If you know you’re cruising in advance and it’s a special occasion, have people buy you cruise line gift cards instead of presents.
 This way you can use the gift card as a bar card.
-But you don’t have to celebrate a special occasion for this to work, you can buy the gift cards yourself in advance and essentially have your onboard expenses paid for.
+But you don’t have to celebrate a special occasion for this to work; you can buy the gift cards yourself in advance and essentially have your onboard expenses paid for.
 Who doesn’t want their vacation paid for in full?

 How do you drink cheap on a cruise?